ENOFLAG/writeups/0ctf2019/sanitize.md

 ...
 ```

-To better wrap our head around how chars could be deducted from the counters, we added a bit of functionality to the decompiled C Code:  a graphical output of the balanced tree after each added character.
+To better wrap our head around how chars could be deducted from the counters, we added a bit of functionality to the decompiled C code:  a graphical output of the tree after each added character.

 The input AGBDCCAF would result in the following tree: